wuuu110/NCO-solvers-for-VRP/README.md

 author = {Wu, Xuan},
 }
 ```
-## How to request the addition of a paper
+## How To Request the Addition of A Paper
 If you know of a paper that addresses an imbalance problem concerning generic object detection and is not on this repository, you are welcome to request the addition of that paper by submitting a pull request.

-# Table of Contents(Follow the taxonomy in the paper)
+# Table of Contents (Follow the Taxonomy in the Paper)
 [Learning to Construct (L2C) solvers](#Learning-to-Construct-L2C-solvers)

 [Learning to Improve (L2I) solvers](#Learning-to-Improve-L2I-solvers)